winitzki/scall/tutorial/programming_dhall.md

 However, for illustration we will show the Dhall code for those instances.

-A least-fixpoint type constructor is defined via a recursion scheme that must be a type constructor with two type parameters.
+A least-fixpoint type constructor is defined via a structure functor that must be a type constructor with two type parameters.
 The first type parameter remains free in the resulting recursive type constructor, while the second type parameter is used for recursion.
 (See the section "Recursive type constructors" in the chapter "Church encoding for recursive.)

-Suppose `F` is a given recursion scheme with two type parameters.
+Suppose `F` is a given structure functor with two type parameters.
 Then we can define the recursive type constructor `C` as the least fixpoint of the recursive type equation `C a = F a (C a)`, and the type constructor `D` as the greatest fixpoint of the same type equation: `D a = F a (D a)`.